Tytan-Codes/Better-Day/README.md

 ### Notice: __You are on the ***stable*** branch__
 This means that you will only get bug tested updates, to get the latest and greatest go to the Unstable Branch.
 Thank you.

+You must be logged  to git and gh into for the script and update scripts to work, I don't keep any of the credentials, they are just for git.

 ### Linux / Windows install:

 ```